 BOURNE END ACADEMY LOCAL GOVERNING BODY

 The Bourne End Academy Local Governing Body has the following members:

 Andrea Jacobson was appointed as the substantive Headteacher at Bourne End Academy in February 2014, after being the Acting Headteacher from September 2013.
 Since starting at Bourne End Academy the school has been through a period of rapid change and this continues.
 Andrea is determined that all students in Buckinghamshire receive a first class education.
 Andrea has worked at a senior level in a variety of educational settings - selective and non-selective mixed and single-sex schools.
 Andrea graduated from Cambridge University with an honours degree in Mathematics and Education.

 Mike Curtis has lived in Flackwell Heath since 1992, apart from a 3-year secondment to France.
 He is a science graduate of Nottingham University and has worked for many years for a multi-national chemical company in manufacturing, marketing and sales.
 His daughter received all her secondary education at Bourne End Academy, and is now studying for a degree.
 She really enjoyed her time at the school and Mike and wants to ensure that all children attending Bourne End Academy have an equally positive experience.

 Mr Alan Armstrong

 Alan Armstrong moved to High Wycombe when he was four.
 He was educated in local schools, as well as forces schools in Germany and Singapore.
 He trained as a teacher and worked in Hampshire and Bucks.
 The final 22 years of his career were spent as the Head of a secondary school.
 He then worked as a school improvement consultant.
-He is married to a teacher and has 2 adult children, who were educated at local schools.
+He is married to a teacher and has two adult children, who were educated at local schools.
 These days he spends time cycling, travelling and supporting QPR.
-He hopes that his professional experience can make a contribution to the success of BEA.
+He hopes that his professional experience can contribute to the success of BEA.

 Mr Jonathan Fairley